My name is Wally, and this is my about me page.

 I started Backyard Chicken Chatter (firstname.lastname@example.org) to help others learn about raising chickens from my 50 years of experience.

-Let me share a story of how I was introduced to raising chickens when I was 12.
+Let me share how I was introduced to raising chickens when I was 12.

 This is my Story!